coolacid/aprs/README.md

 - D3 - GPS RX

 # AX25/AFSK Libraries

+Eventually it would be nice to make the 8266 do the ASFK - but, there is pin limitations - so maybe the current way is best.

 Current issue is getting AFSK working on the ESP8266 (ESP12E).
 This is a list of Libraries implementing this, however none work with the ESP.
 - https://github.com/kronenpj/AX25 - AVR specific code ( Forked from: https://github.com/slepp/ax25 )